csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2025/07/wpt-merida-home.png" alt="" width="1012" height="839" loading="lazy">
 <figcaption>Their LCP image is entry 34.
-Note the 250ms connection overhead added to the critical path at entry 2—we’d like to avoid this wherever possible.</figcaption>
+Note the 250ms connection overhead added to the critical path at entry 2 — we’d like to avoid this wherever possible.</figcaption>
 </figure>

 Issues specific to the homepage: